outerbounds/metaflow-tools/README.md

 # Metaflow Admin Tools

-Catch-all git repo that contains various tools and utilities for operating [Metaflow](https://github.com/Netflix/metaflow) in production.
+This repository contains various tools and utilities for operating [Metaflow](https://github.com/Netflix/metaflow) in production.
 See [Metaflow's documentation](https://docs.metaflow.org) for more information.

-The tools in this repo include:
+The tools included in this repo include:

 # Metaflow on AWS